 Is This Going To Be A Fatal Accident?

-The supervisor called me down from the break room to conduct a unpublished Radar Surveillance Approach (just like I did with the B737).
-Before my headset plug could entered the radio jack, the controller said, “he just ran out of gas”!
-I didn’t have a chance to react when the controller grabbed my headset plug and plugged it into the position jack, jumped out of his chair, and the supervisor said, “Clint do something!”
+The supervisor called me down from the break room to conduct an unpublished Radar Surveillance Approach—just as I had done previously with a Boeing 737.
+Before I could even plug in my headset, the controller turned to me and exclaimed, “He just ran out of gas!”
+Without hesitation, the controller grabbed my headset plug, jammed it into the jack, jumped out of his chair, and the supervisor ordered, “Clint, do something”!

 This is a 2 minute audio on Bonanza 89E